timmalstead/Sirvy/README.md

     data visualization
     style and graphics, of course
     finish readme
-        stretch
+    have mike help you set your database permissions stretch
-            edit numbers
+            pair numbers and users in data viz edit numbers
             edit sirvys
-            organize groups
+            figure out how to deal wth extra/early/late texts organize groups
             drag and drop
             pdf graphic and email send